Mixing times for the open ASEP at the triple point: Lower bound on the mixing times

 Similarly, if $q$ satisfies \eqref{def:TriplePointScaling} with $\kappa=\frac{1}{2}$, then for every $\varepsilon,z>0$, there exists some constant $c_2>0$ such that for all $N$ large enough

 \end{lemma} \begin{proof} Let $\kappa<\frac{1}{2}$, and recall Lemma \ref{lem:MaxSecondClassOrder} on moderate deviations for a collection of second class particles.
-The claim in \eqref{eq:Extra1} follows now by the same arguments as for $\rho_N=1/2$ in Lemma \ref{lem:MaxSecondClassOrder}, shifting the lattice by $N/2$, and using the fact that $N^{\kappa+\expont+\frac{1}{2}} \leq N/8$ for all $N$ large enough.
+The claim in \eqref{eq:Extra1} follows now by the same arguments as for $\rho=1/2$ in Lemma \ref{lem:MaxSecondClassOrder}, shifting the lattice by $N/2$, and using the fact that $N^{\kappa+\expont+\frac{1}{2}} \leq N/8$ for all $N$ large enough.
 The bound in \eqref{eq:Extra2} for the case $\kappa=\frac{1}{2}$ is similar using Lemma \ref{lem:MaxSecondClassOrderCritical} instead of Lemma \ref{lem:MaxSecondClassOrder} for a moderate deviation estimate. \end{proof}

-In order to show the lower bounds on the mixing time, we require a simple observation on the number of particles under the stationary distribution $\mu_N$ of the open ASEP.
+In order to show the desired lower bounds on the mixing time, we require a simple observation on the number of particles under the stationary distribution $\mu_N$ of the open ASEP.

 \begin{lemma} Let $q$ satisfy \eqref{def:TriplePointScaling} for some $\kappa \in [0,\frac{1}{2}]$ and assume that the boundary parameters satisfy the assumption \eqref{eq:ScalingCondition}.
-Then for every $\varepsilon>0$, there exists some constant $C_0>0$ such that for all $i\in \lbr 4 \rbr$ with $N \in \N$ large enough. \end{lemma} \begin{proof} This statement is immediate from Lemma \ref{lem:Bernoulli} which says that $\mu_N$ is stochastically dominated from below by a Bernoulli-$(\frac{1}{2}-m N^{-1/2})$-product measure and from above by a Bernoulli-$(\frac{1}{2}+m N^{-1/2})$-product measure with some constant $m>0$. \end{proof}
+Then for every $\varepsilon>0$, there exists some constant $C_0>0$ such that for all $i\in \lbr 4 \rbr$ with $N \in \N$ large enough. \end{lemma} \begin{proof} This statement is immediate from Lemma \ref{lem:Bernoulli} which says that $\mu_N$ is stochastically dominated from below by a Bernoulli-$(\frac{1}{2}-m N^{-1/2})$-product measure and from above by a Bernoulli-$(\frac{1}{2}+m N^{-1/2})$-product measure with some constant $m>0$, together with a standard moderate deviation bound. \end{proof}

 We have now all tools to show the desired lower bounds on the mixing times.

 \begin{proof}[Proof of the lower bound in Theorem \ref{thm:MixingTimesTriple} and Theorem \ref{thm:MixingTimesKPZ}]